cronkitedata/dataj/content/weeks/week02-1.md

 \* in reverse order

+Some of this may feel abstract to you in the beginning but it will become more important as you start tackling datasets.

 ## Agenda

 We have two days' worth of work to do in only one class this week because of the MLK holiday.
 I suggest getting started on it early.
 If possible, look ahead a week and get started on that as well.
 If you don't, this week will sneak up on you really quickly.